 Some things just go together.
-Peanut butter and jelly.
-Peanut butter and chocolate.
-Peanut butter and bananas… I’m sensing a trend here.
+Like peanut butter and jelly.
+Or, peanut butter and chocolate.
+And, peanut butter and bananas… I’m sensing a trend here.
 You know what else goes together?
 IFTA and TMS.

 IFTA and TMS